drothlis/clang-ctags/README.rst

 during the build", above), using `--append` to update an existing tag file.
 This would require modifying clang-ctags so that, when appending, it reads in the tag file and removes existing tags for the same source file.

-Passing `TranslationUnit.PARSE_SKIP_FUNCTION_BODIES` to `Index.parse` has the
-potential to cut this time in half, but then you don't get tags for function definitions.

 SEE ALSO